Constitution of the Balint Society of Australia

 (1) No item of business may be conducted at a general meeting unless a quorum of members entitled under these Rules to vote is present at the time when the meeting is considering that item.

-(2) Five members personally present (being members entitled under these Rules to vote at a general meeting) constitute a quorum for the conduct of the business of a general meeting.
+(2) Five members present in person or on a video conferencing platform (being members entitled under these Rules to vote at a general meeting) constitute a quorum for the conduct of the business of a general meeting.

 (3) If, within half an hour after the appointed time for the commencement of a general meeting, a quorum is not present